 It’s around the end of that TNA trip by the way that Metal’s relationship with AAA fell apart.
 I can’t find any definitive information on this but it’s well known that 2004 is around the same time Konnan and other luchadors returned to AAA for the first time in years and supposedly guys like Metal, who had remained loyal while other guys defected, weren’t too pleased.
 Whether that’s true or not, Metal would indeed leave AAA for CMLL in 2005, inexplicably getting to keep his Heavy Metal name (even in defecting Peña still had a soft spot for Metal).
 While he didn’t receive nearly the same push he did in AAA, Metal’s time in CMLL was still decent with a couple of Anniversary Show appearances, a couple big feuds (including one with current AAA Mega Champion/Lucha Underground star Texano) and most importantly was reunited with his brothers, who he teamed with as an initial member of La Peste Negra.
 Eventually Metal would jump back to AAA in 2010 and would work on and off for a few years, most notably feuding with Electroshock, La Legión Extranjera, Chessman and Texano while splitting his time between AAA and IWRG.
 By 2013 Metal was gone from both promotions and…aside from a few indie appearances has yet to resurface since.
 Why the disappearance?
 Unfortunately it appears that Heavy Metal isn’t always the most dependable dude.
 Not only did he inherit the rock star gimmick all those years ago but he also got the lifestyle; it’s been rumored for years that Metal has struggled with drug and alcohol issues and luchablog actually has post from 2011 talking about Metal being arrested for a DUI.
 Thus, if you’re looking for a reason to explain why Heavy Metal has fallen off the face of the earth and why he’s no longer mentioned as much as his brother’s, this is why.

 I’m going with two here, though I recommend scouring the internet yourself because there’s a lot of good Heavy Metal matches out there.
-The first is a trios match from January of 1993 that features Metal, a very young Psicosis and some dude named Picudo taking on future WCW star Super Calo, Abismo Negro (under the name Winners) and a then 18 year old Rey Mysterio Jr. These six would combine to create one of the only two five star matches in the history of AAA; sadly that match, like the Estrada one, can only be seen in clips from another Rob Viper highlight video.
-Thus you'll have to settle for the four and a half star match these six had a few days later, which is still great (poor video quality not withstanding) gives you a taste of what a really young Heavy Metal could do and just how great Mysterio was even at just 18.
+The first is a trios match from January of 1993 that features Metal, a very young Psicosis and some dude named Picudo taking on future WCW star Super Calo, Abismo Negro (under the name Winners) and a then 18 year old Rey Mysterio Jr. These six would combine to create one of the only two five star matches in the history of AAA.
+Sadly, there is no footage of the match, so you'll have to settle for the four and a half star match these six had a few days later, which is still great (poor video quality not withstanding) gives you a taste of what a really young Heavy Metal could do and just how great Mysterio was even at just 18.

 The second match oddly enough brings Metal, Mysterio and Psicosis back together again and throws in Último Dragon.
 The result is a tag team match from the World Wrestling Peace Festival 1996 in Los Angeles.
 This match, taking place right before Mysterio, Psicosis and Dragon all exploded onto the scene in WCW, is an absolute delight.
 It’s at times a little too out of control for its own good and Metal at one point nearly kills himself when he doesn’t rotate enough on a moonsault attempt.
 Those moments are acceptable however when everything else in this match is so sublime.
 A must watch for anyone who appreciates well shot fan videos and great cruiserweight action